 We’re one of 2018’s 50 Colorado Companies To Watch, repeatedly in the INC. 5000, the 2nd fastest growing company in the Biz West Magazine Mercury 100, and we’ve grown at 80-102%/year since 2014 with 2017 sales of $5.53M.

-Brad Munro (from Gold Coast, Queensland, Australia) started Boomerangz Footwear over 8 years ago.
+Brad Munro (from Gold Coast, Queensland, Australia) started Boomerangz Footwear about 9 years ago.

 Hello, my name is Brad Munro and I am the founder of Boomerangz Interchangeable Thongs… or Flip-Flops or Sandals or Jandals or whatever you call them!